 The best way to cut a perfect oval is to use an ellipse jig, a trim router, and a suitable router bit (a double-edge spiral bit would be the best choice).

 The ellipse jig consists of a base and a circle-cutting jig.
 The base can be attached to the workpiece either with screws or double-sided tape.
 The base has 2 perpendicular t-tracks that allow the movement of two specially modified t-track sliders.
 Each of the sliders moves in its own track.

 The circle-cutting jig is attached to both sliders, whose set distance defines the minor and major radius of the oval.
 The base of the ellipse jig is smaller in size (20x20cm), which allows the cutting of small ovals.
 The ability to cut large ovals depends on the length of the circle-cutting jig.

 All the material is easily available in a local store – plywood, HDF, few screws and bolts.

-In this article, I will show you how to make a router ellipse jig, how to set it up, and how to cut an oval in wood.
+In this article, I will show you how to make a router ellipse jig, how to set it up, and how to cut an oval in wood with an ellipse jig.

 DIY Ellipse Jig Video

 If you want to know how to cut an oval in wood then watch the video below for a step-by-step guide on how to make an ellipse jig.